 Zygopetalum is a genus of about 15 species of flowering plants in the family Orchidaceae, native to South America.

-This plant produces waxy-looking, exotically patterned and colored blooms.
+These plants produce waxy-looking, exotically patterned blooms.
 The blooms are strongly scented and have greenish-brown petals and sepals, and purple color on their lips.
 These exotic orchids occur as both terrestrial and epiphytic, mainly in cooler high altitude regions.
 They are great indoor plants that will add interest and color to your home or office for many weeks.

 The genus name comes from the Greek words “zygon” (“yoke”) and “petalon” (“petal”), meaning “yoked petal”, in reference to the connected, intergrown sepals and petals.

 Zygopetalum symbolizes fertility and spiritual connection between people.